 Trade receivables are recorded at the invoiced amount and includes also amounts for which revenue has been recognized but not invoiced.
-The allowance for doubtful accounts is based on the Company's assessment of the collectability of accounts.
-The Company regularly reviews the adequacy of the allowance for doubtful accounts based on a combination of factors, including an assessment of the current customer's aging balance, the nature and size of the customer, the financial condition of the customer, and the amount of any receivables in dispute.
+The allowance for credit losses is based on the Company's assessments of factors that may affect a customer's ability to pay.
+The Company regularly reviews the adequacy of the allowance for credit losses based on a combination of factors, including an assessment of the current customer's aging balance, the nature and size of the customer, the financial condition of the customer, and the amount of any receivables in dispute.
 There were no material write-offs for allowance of doubtful accounts recognized in the periods presented.
+The Company does not have any off-balance sheet credit exposure related to its customers.